October 2014 - Roger Brockenbrough

 Name: Roger Brockenbrough

 What is your occupation?

 Tell us a little bit about your family:

-When did you begin you Multisport Career and what made you decide to start racing multisport Events?
+When did you begin your multisport career and what made you decide to start racing multisport events?

 What have you learned from your participation in multisport events?